-Much of our submarine mission time today is devoted to battle space preparation.
-The Key attributes of a successful mission are: Acquiring awareness of militarily significant events in the battlespace – status of enemy forces, operations, facilities, weather, terrain, and the electromagnetic spectrum and providing timely information required by the commander to make decisions and employ weapons and other systems precisely, says US Navy.
-For own-ship safety, surface attack, and early warning, submarines have had periscopes, radars, radio direction-finding loops, and radar-warning receivers for much of their existence.
+Much of our submarine mission time today is devoted to battlespace preparation.
+The key attributes of a successful mission include acquiring awareness of militarily significant events in the battlespace – the status of enemy forces, operations, facilities, weather, terrain, and the electromagnetic spectrum.
+Providing timely information required by the commander to make decisions and employ weapons and other systems precisely is crucial.
+For own-ship safety, surface attack, and early warning, submarines have traditionally relied on periscopes, radars, radio direction-finding loops, and radar-warning receivers.

 Electronic warfare (EW) is any action involving the use of the electromagnetic spectrum (EM spectrum) or directed energy to control the spectrum, attack an enemy, or impede enemy assaults.
 The purpose of electronic warfare is to deny the opponent the advantage of, and ensure friendly unimpeded access to, the EM spectrum.
 “To control the electromagnetic spectrum, you have to be able to put whatever your device is that controls that spectrum in the place where you need it,” declared Vice Adm.
 Mike Connor, commander of Atlantic submarine forces, in address to the Naval Submarine League.
 In the submarine force, he went on, “we have a remarkable ability to take the sensors that we have” — as well as “offensive” systems, he added — “and put them in the place they are most relevant, because we can get closer.”